Mon–Fayette Expressway: Mason-Dixon Link

 In the early 1990s, the Pennsylvania General Assembly dedicated a portion of state fuel excise tax revenue to the PTC.
 This new revenue stream initially provided the funding to complete an 8 mi section from the southern terminus of the Chadville Demonstration Project to the West Virginia state line as well as a 17 mi section from the Interstate 70 interchange to Pennsylvania Route 51 in Jefferson Hills.
 On March 1, 2000, most of the section between the Chadville Demonstration Project and the West Virginia state line opened to traffic.

 J. Barry Stout Expressway

-Named formally for the PA State Senator who pushed to expand the state's highway system, the J. Barry Stout Expressway segment connects Interstate 70 with Route 51.
-Construction began in 1995 and the entire segment from Interstate 70 to Route 51 was open by April 12, 2002.
+Officially named in 2001 for Barry Stout, the Pennsylvania State Senator who pushed to expand the state's highway system, the J. Barry Stout Expressway segment connects Interstate 70 with Route 51.
+Construction began in 1995, and the entire segment from Interstate 70 to Route 51 was open by April 12, 2002.
 The Joe Montana Bridge, named after the Pro Football Hall of Fame quarterback who grew up in the immediate area in nearby Monongahela, Pennsylvania, is located along the route.